 Experts are selected and paid for by the developer.
-The expert reports are typically included with the developer’s planning permit submission to the responsible authority when seeking approvals for the project.
+The expert reports are typically included with the developer’s environmental and/or planning permit submission to the responsible authority when seeking approvals for the project.
 Many of the assessment reports rely on complex calculations or results from predictive computer modelling.
 These reports also rely on assessing the project against standards that are not always clearly defined.

 It is very common practice that experts engaged to perform the design and predictive assessments during the planning phase are the same experts engaged by the developer to perform the post-construction assessments.
 Developers may also often use the same experts on multiple projects, establishing long-term relationships between the parties.

-As a hypothetical example, an acoustician engaged to assess a proposed wind farm’s design for compliance with the noise standard – is then engaged to assess the constructed, operating wind farm to confirm compliance with the noise standard.
+As a hypothetical example, an acoustician engaged to assess a proposed wind farm’s design and layout for compliance with the noise standard – is then subsequently engaged to assess the constructed, operating wind farm to confirm operational compliance with the noise standard.
 The expert acoustician may then be placed in a difficult situation if the acoustician discovers some aspects of the operating wind farm are potentially non-compliant, particularly if those areas of non-compliance may be a result of errors or assumptions made in the acoustician’s predictive assessment.
-Enormous pressure could be placed on the expert acoustician to measure and/or interpret the post-construction operating noise data in such a way that would demonstrate compliance, rather than non-compliance, of the operating asset.
+Enormous pressure could potentially be placed on the expert acoustician to measure and/or interpret the post-construction operating noise data in such a way that would demonstrate compliance, rather than non-compliance, of the operating asset.